NaveedNaseem84/PP5-Ds_Pizza/TESTING.md

 |404           |[Screenshot](readme-images/testing/lighthouse/lighthouse-404-mobile.png)      | [Screenshot](readme-images/testing/lighthouse/lighthouse-404-desktop.png)

-During the course of the lighthouse testing it was found that there were certain warnings that fell beyound the scope of my control, and that results on mobile tended to be lower across the board.
+During the course of the lighthouse testing, it was found that there were certain warnings that fell beyond the scope of my control, and that results on mobile tended to be lower across the board.

 ## Browser Testing